GPT-4: What You Need to Know And What's Different From GPT-3 And ChatGPT

 - GPT-3 vs. data-to-text – What’s the difference?

-- What Will Be The Difference Between GPT-4 And Its Predecessor GPT-3?
+- What is The Difference Between GPT-4 And Its Predecessor GPT-3?

 - Scope of Application for GPT-4